Mother of missionary jailed in North Korea pleads with U.S. for help

 Myunghee Bae said she had wrapped up her trip after visiting her son three times and his health was improving.
 It was not clear from the statement if she had already left North Korea.

-Bae was sentenced amid a long series of acrimonious exchanges between North Korea and the United States over North Korea's nuclear program.
+Bae was sentenced amid a long series of acrimonious exchanges between North Korea and the United States over North Korea's nuclear programme.

-In August, a planned trip by Robert King, U.S. special envoy on North Korean human rights issues, to try to negotiate Bae's release, was canceled by North Korea.
+In August, a planned trip by Robert King, U.S. special envoy on North Korean human rights issues, to try to negotiate Bae's release, was cancelled by North Korea.

 After Bae was sentenced, North Korea state media quoted a court official as saying he had been using his tourism business to form groups aimed at overthrowing the government.